Elizabeth Warren First Candidate to Announce 2020 Presidential Run

 1/3/19, 5:04 pm EST

 By John Corry, photo from Glamour

-On Monday, the last day of 2018, Massachusetts senator Elizabeth Warren announced an exploratory committee to run for president in 2020.
-An exploratory committee is essentially a small body organized to see whether or not someone should run for president; or: at least that’s what I got out of it. it all but flat-out announces that Warren will be running for president in 2020, challenging incumbent President Trump.
+On Monday, the last day of 2018, Massachusetts senator Elizabeth Warren announced an exploratory committee to run for president in 2020 (an exploratory committee is essentially a small body organized to see whether or not someone should run for president; or: at least that’s what I got out of it).
+It all but flat-out announces that Warren will be running for president in 2020, challenging incumbent President Trump.

 Up until a few months ago (what happened?), Warren was also fairly good at another one of AOC’s favorite pastimes:

-So if it’s not obvious, I tend to think more about the future.
-This isn’t really a choice, and I don’t think I factor it much into my ‘identity’.
-My ‘identity’ is just something that exists for other people to more easily understand me before getting to the details.
-It’s a tool, that’s all.
-I find the fact that I think more about the future than the past is fairly obvious if you’ve ever met me: I’m not analytical, most times I look as though I’m either totally blanked out or have way too much going on in my head (though usually the former) and I have a tattoo of Gollum from Lord of the Rings smoking a cigarette on my leg.
-About two seconds into any philosophical conversation, I’m already off about ‘well, how do we fix it, maaaaaaaaaaan’, and I don’t feel any need to apologize for it.
-If you feel I should, I would recommend Carl Jung’s Modern Man in Search of a Soul (specifically: the chapter on Freud).
+I no longer find that to be a choice, and I don’t factor it much into my ‘identity’.
+My ‘identity’ is something that exists either for other people to more easily understand me before getting to the details, or for me to better understand myself.
+It’s a tool, that’s all; people are too complicated to be quantified by a single collective, or even a group of collectives, inherently outside of character on which the way the concept ‘identity’ purports reality to be based.
+I find the fact that I think more about the future than the past fairly obvious if you’ve ever met me: I’m not analytical, most times I look as though I’m either totally blanked out or have way too much going on in my head (usually the former…), and I have a tattoo of Gollum from Lord of the Rings smoking a cigarette on my leg.
+About two seconds into any philosophical conversation, I’m already off about ‘well, how do we fix it, maaaaaaaaaaan’, and I don’t feel any need to apologize for it, yet I realize how shitty that is.
+I’m an optimist.